-Rawee Bunupuradah is a missionary with the Reformed Church in America and a presenter at Mission 2020, an event to celebrate 377 years of God’s work around the world through RCA Global Mission and to dream about the future of mission, held January 16–18, 2020, in Orlando, Florida.
+Rawee Bunupuradah is a missionary with the Reformed Church in America and a presenter at Mission 2020, an event to celebrate 377 years of God’s work around the world through RCA Global Mission and to dream about the future of mission.
+It was held January 16–18, 2020, in Orlando, Florida.

 This is one of several articles written by Mission 2020 presenters that Faithward is featuring.
-If you’re not able to come to Mission 2020, we hope this gives you a taste of the event!
+If you were not able to come to Mission 2020, we hope this gives you a taste of the event!

 The Church exists by mission, just as fire exists by burning.
 Where there is no mission there is no Church; and where there is neither Church nor mission, there is no faith.

 —Emil Brunner, The Word and the World

 I stood up with tears of joy and thanksgiving, feeling the depth of the love God had had for me before I even knew the God who saves.
 I sat among retired missionaries who served 10, 20, and even 30 or more years.
 Inexplicably, my heart leapt each time a missionary stood to share the story of being sent out from the Reformed Church in America to Taiwan.
 I soon realized why, when I stood up to introduce myself as a missionary also sent out from the Reformed Church in America to Thailand.

 Standing, I realized that the mission work of these missionaries in Taiwan—the sowing of the seed, the watering of the plants, and the harvesting of the crop—through all of God’s sovereign grace, was mission work that would bear fruit in a Taiwanese congregation in Elmhurst, Queens.
 I came to faith in Christ through the English ministries of a then-25-year-old Taiwanese congregation that had revitalized a dying 270-year-old Dutch Reformed Church, the Reformed Church of Newtown.